dinasv/CSBFinder/README.md

 ```

-#### Assigning genes to orthologous group identifiers
+#### Assigning genes to orthology group identifiers

-You can annotate genes by any orthologous group identifiers.
+You can annotate genes by any orthology group identifiers.
 The IDs can be numbers or symbols, the only restriction
 is that each orthology group will have a unique ID.

 ##### Examples